Andreasgdp/notes/code-reviews/code-reviews.md

 ---

-Although general Code Reviews might not always become faster due to the time spent on them, I'd argue that the benefits outweigh the costs.
+Although general Code Reviews might not always become faster due to the time spent on them, I'd argue atleast for the large changes will be more efficient and less error-prone.

 ---